swapnil1023/outline/project.md

 ## **Objective**

-You will be building a hyperlocal e-commerce platform using flutter and dart, while keeping the data base on firestore and further using cloud functions to impliment few other functionalities of the application like an online payment gateway.
+You will be making a hyperlocal e-commerce platform using flutter and dart, while keeping the data base on firestore and further using cloud functions to implement few other functionalities of the application like an online payment gateway.

 ## Project Context
-With each day the hold of bulk e-commerce industries like Amazon, Flipkart etc is increasing.
+With each day, the hold of bulky e-commerce industries like Amazon, Flipkart etc is increasing.
 This is bringing a hard time for the small local retailers and businesses.
-With the increasing ease of buying products online makes it hard for these local businesses to compete in the market.
+The increasing ease of buying products online makes it harder for the local businesses to compete in the market.

 Hyperlocal businesses are the one where one wants to build a local ecosystem that enables customers to buy anything from their neighborhood stores.